Laura Aguilar: Nudes in Nature

 Three Eagles Flying 1990 is a triptych.
 At the center, Aguilar is bound by ropes with the Mexican flag wrapped around her head and the American flag wrapped around her hips.
 The eagle of the Mexican flag covers her face.
 The panel on her left is a photo of the Mexican flag and on her right is the American flag.

 Latina Lesbian Series 1986-1990 is a series of black and white portraits of lesbian women mostly commissioned by Yolanda Retter sponsored by Connexxus.
 Underneath each portrait are handwritten notes from the women in the photos.

 Plush Pony Series 1992 is Aguilar's attempt to show all sides of the Latina Lesbian community.
 Aguilar set up in the East Los Angeles lesbian bar called The Plush Pony and took photographs of the patrons creating a series of black and white portraits of the lower working class community.

+Aguilar turned the camera on herself after documenting the community she found herself in- the queer Latinx scene in East Los Angeles.
+It was the early 1990s when Aguilar alone took black and white portraits at a "lesbian bar in the Los Angeles Neighborhood of El Sereno" called the Plush Pony.
+The series was created in a "built in studio" in the bar showcasing a "range of butch/femme couples, gay men, gender-queer bodies, and combinations thereof" that made up the queer and immigrant community of Los Angeles.

+Aguilar was an introvert and had a difficult time recruiting subjects stating, "I was nervous at first to talk to the women in the bar.
+They seemed tough", but her camera helped her get over this and connect with the social scene.
+Aguilar remarks that she "used [her] camera as way to approach people and as a way to get over my hesitation" resulting in lifelong friendships between herself and her subjects.
+This work differed from the brown and queer photographic archive of the time because the relationship between artists and subject was blurred.
+Aguilar was not documenting marginalized people but was instead capturing the life of her community.
+From this perspective, Aguilar captures the varying compositions of "pleasure, community and friendship" though the lens of gender, race, sexuality, and class.
+Like the Latina Lesbian series (1985-1991), the Plush Pony series became an expression and "living documentation of queer brown networks".